ayaovi/LuckyDivisor/README.md

 - *release*, for the releasing new versions of the game.
 - *hotfix*, for fixing issues or bugs that pop up during live.

+Moreover, because we always aim for writing easily testable code, we would ask of you to use of follow the following approaches.

+### S.O.L.I.D

+The [*S.O.L.I.D*](https://github.com/bradvin/SOLID) approach helps you write testable code.

+### TDD

-Moreover, because we always aim for writing easily testable code, we would ask of you to use the [*S.O.L.I.D*](https://github.com/bradvin/SOLID) approach in your function and class definitions.
-We would like to use the [*TDD*](http://agiledata.org/essays/tdd.html) approach for development as much as possible.
-It make be difficult at the start but once you get the hang of it, it is comparable to a runaway train (i.e. easy to stop).
+We would also like to use the [*TDD*](http://agiledata.org/essays/tdd.html) approach for development as much as possible.
+It might be difficult at the start but once you get the hang of it, it is comparable to a runaway train (i.e. easy to stop).

+### Pure Functions

+By definition a [*Pure Function*](https://www.sitepoint.com/functional-programming-pure-functions/), is a function that does not induce side effect into the programme flow.
+In other words, given the same input it would also return the same output.
+Because of this wonderfull garantee we would like to write pure functions when and wherever we could.

 As such everything is done through [*pull requests*](https://help.github.com/articles/creating-a-pull-request/).